Cjaker/zerobot-docs/docs/lua_scripting/functions/client.md

 -- This function is a wrapper around the external function clientGetLatency.
 -- @return The current latency in milliseconds, if the information isn't available will return -1. function Client.getLatency()

+--- Get the current latency from the server.
+-- This function is a wrapper around the external function clientGetServerLatency.
+-- @return The current server latency in milliseconds, if the information isn't available will return 0. function Client.getServerLatency()

+--- Focus the client window.
+-- This function is a wrapper around the external function clientFocus.
+-- Note from Windows documentation: An application cannot force a window to the foreground while the user is working with another window.
+Instead, Windows flashes the taskbar button of the window to notify the user. function Client.focus()
 ```